OpenCyphal/public_regulated_data_types/README.md

 ## Non-standard data types

-Non-standard regulated data types are contained in the root namespace `com`.
+Non-standard regulated data types are contained in the root namespace `regulated`.
 The root namespace contains nested namespaces, one per vendor, named after the vendor.

 Note for authors of ***unregulated*** data type definitions: the UAVCAN specification explicitly bans namespaces that share the same name but differ in their contents.
 This is done in order to avoid complicated edge cases jeopardizing the strong wire compatibility guarantees provided by UAVCAN that would have arisen if the ban was not in place.
-It follows then that vendors seeking to define unregulated data types shall not put those into the `com` namespace;
+It follows then that vendors seeking to define unregulated data types shall not put those into the `regulated` namespace;
-instead, a new root namespace named after the vendor shall be used: `my_namespace`, not `com.my_namespace`.
+instead, a new root namespace named after the vendor shall be used: `my_namespace`, not `regulated.my_namespace`.
 Failure to observe this requirement may lead to data type compatibility issues.

 ## Guidelines for data type authors